 WASTE STREAMS: Municipal waste, Used Cooking Oils

-- Provide Municipalities with suitable equipment (bins) for used cooking oils (UCO) deposition, in accordance with the requirements of Decree-Law nº 267/2009
+• Provide Municipalities with suitable equipment (bins) for UCO deposition, in accordance with the requirements of Decree-Law nº 267/2009 of September 29th

-- Raise awareness of the population to adopt best practices of UCO management;
+• Raise awareness among the population to adopt best practices of UCO management;

-- Contribute to the achievement of energy policy goals, to reduce GHG emissions and to comply with the Kyoto Protoco
+• Contribute to the achievement of energy policy goals, to reduce GHG emissions and to comply with the Kyoto Protocol

-In this sense, orange bins for the separate deposition of UCO were installed in all the eight Municipalities.
-This system is for the citizens to separate the UCO produced in their homes (eg. Oil resulting from fried foods, olive oil)
+This system is for the citizens to separate the UCO produced in their homes (eg. Oil resulting from fried foods, olive oil).

 Another important goal is to avoid the discharge of fats in the sewage network, which causes damage to the pipes, difficult and increases the cost of wastewater treatment, among with other significant environmental impacts.